Community Update on Hospital Doors and Visitation Restrictions

 All hospital visitors will be screened using the current Centers for Disease Control (CDC) guidelines before they are permitted entry.
 Visitors that do not clear screening will not be allowed into the hospital.

 Additionally, there will be some temporary changes at the BCMC Rural Health Clinic.
 We are seeing well-patients and OB patients all day.
 However, sick patients are seen only in the afternoons beginning at 2 p.m.
-Sick patients will need to call the front desk of the BCMC Rural Health Clinic at 870-226-8636 to get checked in and wait in their car until a nurse calls them and directs them to come in a special entrance.
+Sick patients will need to call the front desk of the BCMC Rural Health Clinic at 870-226-8636 to get checked in and wait in their car until a nurse calls them.
 They do not wait in the lobby.
 Everyone, staff included, is still screened daily before they enter the building.

 To learn more about the COVID-19 coronavirus in Arkansas please visit the Arkansas Department of Health website at www.healthy.arkansas.gov or call 1-800-803-7847.
 More information on COVID-19 can be found at https://uamshealth.com/coronavirus/.
 BCMC strongly encourages anyone who thinks they have symptoms of COVID-19 to please call their primary care physician first for instructions.